AI face detection & recognition with Datamaton products

 Knit’s face detection capability is similar to what cloud photo storage providers like Google Photos provide, but with a few crucial differences:

-- a) It is 100% private: Knit does all the work on your computer and and saves face information to encrypted files only on your computer.
-Only you have this password, and nothing about your photos or videos ever touches our servers.
-Knit does not ship off your photo or video to any cloud based face detection provider.
+1. a) It is 100% private: Knit does all the work on your computer – not in the cloud.
+It saves face information to encrypted files on your computer.
+Only you have this password, and nothing about your photos or videos ever touches any cloud server.

-- b) It is universal: Knit’s solution works for photos & videos across your local hard disks, web based email, calendar and cloud storage accounts too.
-This is a huge benefit when you have hundreds of gigabytes of locally stored photos & videos, as it is expensive and time-consuming to upload so much to the cloud for face detection.
+2. b) It is universal: Knit’s solution works for photos & videos across your local hard disks, USB drives, web based email, calendar and cloud storage accounts too.
+Hundreds of gigabytes of locally stored photos & videos are automatically covered.

-- c) It finds photos & videos others can’t Knit’s solution works with deeply nested photos & videos embedded inside ZIP, PST, MBOX etc. files and as email attachments.
-Knit will detect faces in a photo file inside a ZIP file which is an email attachment for an email that’s inside an MBOX file that’s inside a ZIP file on your hard drive that you downloaded from Google Takeout.
+3. c) It finds photos & videos others can’t: Knit works with deeply nested photos & videos embedded inside ZIP, PST & MBOX files and email attachments.
+For example, Knit will even detect faces in a photo inside a ZIP file which is an attachment for an email that’s inside an MBOX file that’s inside a ZIP file that you downloaded from Google Takeout!

-e) The search is more sophisticated: This is not just because Knit’s unified search can search all your storage locations at the same time.
+5. e) The search is more sophisticated: This is not just because Knit unifies the search across all your storage locations.
 It is also because Knit allows you to specify a search that includes person A and B but not C or D.

 Unified photo & video search based on faces it contains.

-- f) It supports all major formats and raw images: Knit natively supports all major photo formats like JPG, PNG, BMP, TIF, SVG etc. It also supports raw image formats from major camera manufacturers like Sony, Canon, Nikon, Fuji, Kodak, Olympus etc. and vendor specific photo formats like Apple HEIC/PIC, Adobe Illustrator EPS/CR2 etc. Similarly, it natively supports all major video file formats like WMV, MPG, MP4, AVI, MOV, Apple QuickTime, Matroska MKV, Macromedia Shockwave, 3GP, ASF, WEBM etc.
+6. f) It supports all major formats and raw images: Knit natively supports all major photo formats like JPG, PNG, BMP, TIF, SVG etc. It also supports raw image formats from major camera manufacturers like Sony, Canon, Nikon, Fuji, Kodak, Olympus etc. Vendor specific photo formats like Apple HEIC/PIC, Adobe Illustrator EPS/CR2 etc. are included.
+Similarly, it natively supports all major video file formats like WMV, MPG, MP4, AVI, MOV, Apple QuickTime, Matroska MKV, Macromedia Shockwave, 3GP, ASF, WEBM etc.

 How It Works

 Knit uses two separate AI Convolutional Neural Networks models – one to detect faces and another to recognize them.
-These AI models are copied to your own computer during Knit installation, and it uses your own computer to do this work.
-It uses background tasks that run at low priority to make sure your computer remains usable while it is doing CPU and memory intensive face analysis.
+It copies these AI models to your own computer during installation, and uses your own computer to do this work.
+It runs background tasks at low priority to make sure your computer remains usable while it is doing face analysis.
 At a high level, face detection & recognition includes the following steps:

-- 3) Grouping faces: In this step, Knit attempts to put all the faces of a single person present in different photo & video files in the same face-group.
+In this step, Knit attempts to group together all the faces of a single person present in different photos & videos.
 It does so by comparing the face representations from step 2) above to detect if two faces belong to the same person.
-Face grouping is done periodically using background tasks.

 a) Use the “View Or Assign Names To Faces in” menu option to do this for a specific Data Source.